JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Discussion and summary

-The latter finding of the apparent evolution of the SFR-MZ relation beyond $z\sim 8$ is also interesting.
-A similar finding is reported and discussed by \citet{heintz2022_jwst}, although their measurements of metallicity are in question (\S\ref{sssec:results_metallicity_literature}).
-If we assume the first star-formation began to form at $z=16-27$ (\citealt{harikane2022}; see also e.g., \citealt{abel2002,bromm2002,DF2018}), galaxies at $z=8-10$ are thought to be $\sim 200-500$\,Myr old at most.
-During such a short time scale after the Big Bang, there could be a higher probability than the lower-redshift samples to have galaxies that just start forming and do not reach to the metallicity equilibrium state via star-formation, inflow, and outflow.
-Another possibility is different degrees of feedbacks such as inflow and outflow in the early universe.
-As seen in the comparison of the different cosmological simulation results in Figure \ref{fig:MZ_redshift_sim}, galaxies would have lower metallicities if metals are ejected from galaxies and/or diluted by gas accretion from inflow of pristine gas in a more efficient manner (e.g., \textsc{FIRE} and \textsc{Astraeus}).
-Moreover, other events such as galaxy mergers and AGN activities could play a role in boosting/suppressing star-formation, causing metal redistribution, etc., and influence the SFR-MZ relationship at high-redshift (e.g., \citealt{springel2005,torrey2012,weinberger2018}).
-It is difficult to make strong statements from the current sample and the metallicity errors at the moment, particularly at $z>8$.
-Further statistical studies of metallicity are crucial to conclude our SFR-MZ relation that suggests no evolution up to $z\sim 8$ but a decrease at redshifts beyond $8$, and to be thoroughly compared with theoretical studies to address the key physics that control the early galaxy evolution.
+If we assume that the first star formation began to occur at $z=16-27$ (\citealt{harikane2022}; see also e.g., \citealt{abel2002,bromm2002,DF2018}), galaxies at $z=8-10$ would be at most $\sim 200-500$\,Myr old.
+During such a short timescale after the Big Bang, there could be a higher probability for galaxies at higher redshifts to be in the early stages of formation, where they have not yet reached the metallicity equilibrium state via processes such as star formation, inflow, and outflow.
+An alternative explanation could be varying degrees of feedback processes, including inflow and outflow, in the early universe.
+As evident from the comparison of cosmological simulation results in Figure \ref{fig:MZ_redshift_sim}, galaxies could exhibit lower metallicities if metals are efficiently ejected from galaxies or diluted by gas accretion from inflow of pristine gas, as observed in simulations such as \textsc{FIRE} and \textsc{Astraeus}.
+Furthermore, other events such as galaxy mergers and AGN activities may also play a role in modulating star-formation, causing metal redistribution, and potentially influencing the SFR-MZ relationship at high-redshift (e.g., \citealt{springel2005,torrey2012,weinberger2018}).
+Due to the limited sample size and associated metallicity errors, particularly at $z>8$, it is challenging to make definitive conclusions from the current study.
+Further statistical investigations of metallicity are crucial to confirm the suggested lack of evolution in the SFR-MZ relation up to $z\sim 8$, followed by a decrease at higher redshifts.
+These findings need to be rigorously compared with theoretical studies to better understand the underlying physics that govern early galaxy evolution.